-There are several options for this.
-The beautiful though always crowded Garibaldi Lake campsite, the less crowded and also beautiful Taylor Meadows campsite, the seldom crowded and serene Helm Creek campsite (located on the side of Black Tusk).
+There are several excellent options for camping in the valleys around Panorama Ridge.
+The beautiful though often crowded Garibaldi Lake campsite, the less crowded and also beautiful Taylor Meadows campsite, the seldom crowded and serene Helm Creek campsite (located on the side of Black Tusk).

 Panorama Ridge stretches for 1.5k, then drops into an expansive meadow down to Garibaldi Lake and access to the Burton Hut at the far end of the lake.
 The hut is little used in the summer due to its remoteness.
 This route, via Panorama Ridge, is the best way to reach this difficult to reach hut in the summer.

 The main trailhead for Panorama Ridge is at Rubble Creek, 25 kilometres south of Whistler Village on the Sea to Sky Highway you will see a Garibaldi Provincial Park sign indicating the turnoff.
 From the highway a paved road runs for 2 kilometres to the Rubble Creek trailhead and parking area.
 This is the most popular and close trailhead for Garibaldi Lake, Taylor Meadows and Black Tusk as well as Panorama Ridge.

 Parking is free, however keep in mind that overnight camping requires payment.
 New this year, as of June 22nd 2016 reservations are required for camping at Garibaldi Lake campground and Taylor Meadows campground from June 29th-September 30th, 2016.
 Camping fees must be paid before entering the park.
 Before June 22nd pre-pay via before your trip.
 There are no cash payment options.
 You can pay online here..